gboehl/dynare/doc/manual/source/running-dynare.rst

     .. option:: output=dynamic|first|second|third

-       Instructs the preprocessor to calculate derivatives at the given order.
+       Instructs the preprocessor to output derivatives at the given order.
 Only works when ``language=julia`` has been passed.

     .. option:: language=matlab|julia

-       Instructs the preprocessor to write output for Matlab or Julia.
+       Instructs the preprocessor to write output for MATLAB or Julia.
 Default:
-       Matlab
+       MATLAB

     .. option:: params_derivs_order=0|1|2